CesarCaramazana/DermoscopicSegmentation/README.md

 # Dermoscopic Imaging Semantic Segmentation

-Local Attribute Segmentation of pigmented skin lesion images.
+<h1>Local Attribute Segmentation of pigmented skin lesion images </h1>

 *This project constitutes a bachelor thesis in Sound and Image Engineering, carried out during the first semester of 2021.
 The notebook is implemented in PyTorch*.

 It is framed in the ISIC 2018 Challenge, a public challenge that took place in 2018 and is available here: https://challenge.isic-archive.com/landing/2018

 A modified ad hoc version of ISIC DB 2017 was used in order to evaluate the proposal, which was stored in my personal Google Drive account and mounted in the notebook.
-The folder structure is explained at the end of this README- The original version of the dataset is available here: https://challenge.isic-archive.com/data
+The folder structure is explained at the end of this README.
+The original version of the dataset is available here: https://challenge.isic-archive.com/data

-We propose a Fully Convolutional U-net like model with emphasis on the preprocessing of the images and the feature extraction path, that performs multiclass semantic segmentation in order to localize the local structures of a pigmented skin lesion.
+We propose a Fully Convolutional U-net like model with emphasis on the preprocessing of the images and the feature extraction path, that performs multiclass semantic segmentation in order to localize five local structures in a pigmented skin lesion dermoscopic image.
 These structures are: milia-like cysts, pigment networks, negative networks, streaks and globules.
 ![Structures](https://github.com/CesarCaramazana/DermoscopicSegmentation/blob/main/images/structures.PNG)

 Image source: https://dermoscopedia.org